 In 1954, the research papers of Mrs. Mary Louisa Gaskill "Mamie" McCubbins, were acquired by the Rowan Public Library.
 Over the years, the McCubbins files have proved invaluable in genealogical researching.
 These files are available online (no membership required).

 The History Room staff is able to investigate specific research requests but is limited as to the amount of time spent on each request.
 We are unable to do extensive or intensive research.
 Please email or call us with your question and we will be happy to explain what information we might have within our collection.

 The Salisbury Confederate prison came into being in 1861, and following the first battle of Bull Run at Manassas, Union prisoners of war streamed into Salisbury.
-Joining the POWs were Southern political prisoners and conscientious objectors, as well as Confederate and Federal deserters.
+Joining the prisoner of wars (POWs) were Southern political prisoners and conscientious objectors, as well as Confederate and Federal deserters.
 Originally a cotton mill and, for a short time, a boys academy, the prison grounds had held a meatpacking plant for the Confederate Army.
 It was also the site of the general muster ground, where local boys joined the Southern Army.

 Rowan County Yearbooks

 The Genealogical Society of Rowan County was organized in February of 1987, and we received our charter in 1988.
 Membership is open to all who are interested in genealogical or historical research.